-Note that the building complex is still in use today providing social housing to Amsterdam residents.
+The building complex is still in use today providing social housing to Amsterdam residents.
 By the way, if you want to live there you will need at least 20 years waiting-list time!

 After the Housing Act (Woningwet) of 1901 it was decided to demolish the slum tenements and start building public housing offering more sanitary and pleasant living conditions for the working classes.

 Het Schip was commissioned by the socialist housing association Eigen Haard.
 De Klerk’s radical building offered families spacious apartments with separate kitchen and bedrooms, flushing toilets and plenty of natural light.
 Ground floor apartments had a small garden and shed.

 The kitchen was finished in a blue colour to keep the flies away.
 De Klerk’s vision was of the whole family socialising together at the table in the living room.

 Although a bit out of the centre, if you have any interest in architecture or modern history it is well worth a visit to Het Schip.

-Het Schip now also has a small visitors centre at De Dagerad housing project in the south Amsterdam district of Rivierenbuurt – part of Berlage’s Plan South.
-Open Thu-Sun 1300-1700 with tours available.
-The address is Burgemeester Tellegenstraat 128.
-It also runs occasional tours of the Shipping House (Het Scheepvaarthuis, now the Amrath Hotel near Central Station) which is another fine example of the Amsterdam School architecture.
+Het Schip also has a small visitors centre at De Dagerad housing project in the south Amsterdam district of Rivierenbuurt – part of Berlage’s Plan South.
+It is open Thu-Sun 1300-1700 with tours available – the English tour is at 1530.

 Museum Het Schip Essential Info

-|Opening Times||Tue-Sun 1100-1700, guided tours start on the hour between 1100-1600.
+|Tue-Sun 1100-1700, guided tours start on the hour 1100-1600.
+The 1500 tour is in English.
 Closed 27 April, 25 December and 1 January.

-|Admission Prices (2019)||€15.00 for adults, €5.00 for children 5-12.
-FREE entry to children 0-4, Museumkaart and Iamsterdam City Card holders.
+|€16 for adults, €7.50 for students, €5 for children 5-12.
+FREE entry to children 0-4, Museumkaart and I Amsterdam City Card holders.

-|Getting There||The museum is about a 25 minute walk west of central station – walk down Harlemmerstraat and Haarlemmerdijk, cross over Haarlemmerplein and enter the Westerpark and then follow the signs to the museum – which is on the north side of the railway.
+|The museum is about a 25 minute walk west of central station – walk down Harlemmerstraat and Haarlemmerdijk, cross over Haarlemmerplein and enter the Westerpark and then take tunnel under the railway to the northern side and turn left.
 From Amsterdam Central bus stop (IJ-side) take either GVB buses 22 (direction: Sloterdijk) or 48 (direction: Houthavens) and get out at stop Spaarndammerstraat.

 Museum Het Schip, Oostzaanstraat 45, 1013 WG Amsterdam